Animating spatial transformationsCopyright: Institute of Landscape Architecture

 Urban spaces and landscape areas are subject to continuous change.
 They are products of evolutionary processes that run over long periods of time and set the basis for future developments.
 Even unobtrusive spaces of daily inhabitation hide interesting histories which are waiting to be uncovered and told.

 But what methods are suitable for telling these multi-layered stories?
 How can their interesting and important aspects be highlighted while their complex components are presented in an understandable – and exciting – way?
 Through text, image, drawing, sound, ...?
 What techniques can be used to construct the narrative?

 These questions form the core of the module series "CoFilms".
 Students and researchers test together via group discussions, supervisions, software trainings and workshops how complex research content can be transformed into vivid stories through the medium of video.
 Here, the format of video facilitates the interplay between different media (image, text, sound, etc.).
 Animations serve as links between these, increasing the precision and impact of the narrative.
 This makes it easier to convey complex information in a compact and understandable way.

-In the first run of the research field, selected urban spaces and landscape areas will be examined, their development histories will be fleshed out and presented in a video.
+In the fourth run of the research field, content from current research of the institute will be examined and presented in videos.
 The RWTH service unit "Media for Learning" will support the students in the production.

-To gain insight into the results of past video seminars of the chair, you can watch the video below.
+To gain insight into the results of past video seminars of the institute, you can watch this video.

 Introduction: April 14, 2021, 1:30 p.m. | Online via ZOOM